-According to Indian Institute of Technology Guwahati (India) [32], Cr phytoremediation depends on several processes that occur simultaneously, such as phytoextraction, phytovolatilization, phytostabilization, rhizofiltration and phytosecuestration.
+Cr phytoremediation depends on several processes that occur simultaneously, such as phytoextraction, phytovolatilization, phytostabilization, rhizofiltration and phytosecuestration [29].
 Considering that TF was higher for Cr, it is possible to suggest that C. odoratus was able to uptake significant amounts of Cr and translocate in aerial parts.
-However, these results showed that there was a greater Zn bioaccumulation compared to Cr in C. odoratus (Table 3).
-The average of the Zn concentrations in the tissues was lower, indicating, as is well known, that the BCF depends on the variations of the concentration of the metal in the medium, time of exposure, and physiology of the plant species [15], [32].
-Therefore, the high removal efficiency values of Zn (96.6%) compared with Cr removal efficiency (94.3%) show that wastewater treatment systems do not only depend on the phytoremediation capacity of the species, but also of the different mechanisms of elimination in these systems.
-Recently, China reported that the microbial community in constructed wetlands may be adsorbing Cd and Zn as an effective strategy for heavy metal wastewater treatment [50].
-The greater values of TF for Cr than for Zn in this study show an affinity of the plant for accumulating the Cr in an order of aboveground > belowground as well as the results obtained for Cr by studies from Universidad del Valle (Colombia) [49]
+However, these results showed that there was a greater Zn bioaccumulation compared to Cr in C. odoratus (Table 4).
+The average of the Zn concentrations in the tissues was lower, indicating, as is well known, that the BCF depends on the variations of the concentration of the metal in the medium, time of exposure, and physiology of the plant species [14], [29].
+Therefore, the high removal efficiency values of Zn (96.6%) compared with Cr removal efficiency (94.3%) show that wastewater treatment systems do not only depend on the phytoremediation capacity of the species. but also of the different mechanisms of elimination in these systems.
+Recently, joint Chinese and Canadian studies reported that the microbial community in constructed wetlands may be adsorbing Cd and Zn as an effective strategy for heavy metal wastewater treatment [47].
+The greater values of TF for Cr than for Zn in this study show an affinity of the plant for accumulating the Cr in an order of aboveground > belowground as well as the results obtained for Cr by Univalle (CO) [46]

 Cr and Zn accumulations also vary in Cyperus spp.
-(Table 4).
+(Table 3).
 While C. odoratus can accumulate Cr and Zn in aboveground and roots biomass similarly to C. alternifolius, C. esculentus L., or C. articulatus, the TF is higher than other Cyperus species.
 It is important to highlight that the heavy metals such as Cr and Zn from industrial wastewater accumulated in aboveground biomass are available to harvest and therefore reach the remotion.

-Several authors affirmed that to consider a macrophyte as a hyperaccumulator, the BCF and TF values must be ≥ 1 and the percentage of the metal concentration in the dry biomass greater than 0.1% [51], [14].
-Although in this study both BCF and TF were > 1 for Cr and Zn in both phases (Table 3), the percentage of metal in dry biomass, estimated as the average concentration of the metal contained in Kg of plant biomass, was $\leq 0.003\%$ for both metals in phases I and II.
+Several authors affirmed that to consider a macrophyte as a hyperaccumulator, the BCF and TF values must be ≥ 1 and the percentage of the metal concentration in the dry biomass greater than 0.1% [48], [13].
+Although in this study both BCF and TF were > 1 for Cr and Zn in both phases (Table 4), the percentage of metal in dry biomass, estimated as the average concentration of the metal contained in Kg of plant biomass, was $\leq 0.003\%$ for both metals in phases I and II.
 These results indicate that C. odoratus is an accumulator species for Cr and Zn.
-Large values of TF (>> 1) imply a high translocation capacity [49].

-C. odoratus reached TF greater than 1.5 in both phases for Cr and Zn, indicating that C. odoratus is an accumulator species for Cr and Zn as described in Japan [48] and Colombia [49] for other species.
+Large values of TF (>> 1) imply a high translocation capacity [46].
+C. odoratus reached TF greater than 1.5 in both phases for Cr and Zn, indicating that C. odoratus is an accumulator species for Cr and Zn as described by Japanese and Colombian studies, for other species [45], [46].

-Although the total biomass was greatest in phase I (Table 4), an increase in the concentration of Cr in biomass was recorded during phase II.
-These results could indicate that other factors associated with plant physiology, such as uptake capacity and intracellular transportation in the plants could explain this increment [47].
-However, the direct role of plants is usually restricted to plant uptake of nutrients and heavy metals.
-The purpose of this study was to evaluate the amount of heavy metals sequestered in the aboveground biomass of Phragmites australis and thus, available for harvest and removal.
-The survey revealed that the amount of heavy metals accumulated in the aboveground plant biomass (aboveground standing stock.
+Although the total biomass was greatest in phase I (Table 3), an increase in the concentration of Cr in biomass was recorded during phase II.
+These results could indicate that other factors associated with plant physiology, such as uptake capacity and intracellular transportation in the plants could explain this increment [44].

-Studies from Ireland and UK [13] suggest that the accumulation of metal in plants can be associated with the harvesting process and maximum content of the metal in the plant.
-However, during the second experimental period (phase II) visible symptoms of toxicity were found in plants, the removal efficiency was high, and less belowground biomass was produced (Table 4).
-This could indicate the metal is affecting plant growth as was reported by research from Tunisia and France [55].
+Irish and UK research suggest that the accumulation of metal in plants can be associated with the harvesting process and maximum content of the metal in the plant [12].
+However, during the second experimental period (phase II) visible symptoms of toxicity were found in plants, the removal efficiency was high, and less belowground biomass was produced (Table 3).
+This could indicate the metal is affecting plant [49].